cis5710/cis5710-homework/hw3-singlecycle/README.md

 ## Check timing closure

 For this homework, in addition to the usual testing in simulation, you will also run the FPGA tools to generate a bitstream.
 Doing so allows you to check how fast your design runs (its clock frequency) and how many FPGA resources it consumes.
-We will not require you to reach a particular clock frequency, though the clock is set at 4 MHz by default which was sufficient for our solution but YMMV.
+We will not require you to reach a particular clock frequency or resource consumption level, though the clock is set at 4 MHz by default which was sufficient for our solution but YMMV.

 To generate a bitstream, run `make resource-check`.
 This will take a few minutes, and when it completes you can examine the `fpga_build/resource-report.json` file to see information about critical paths, the frequency of your design, and the resource consumption.
 The frequency part of the report is especially important, and it will look something like this: